tinnakornpop/work-portfolio/professional-experience.md

 ---

 # Website Development and Maintenance
-One of the tasks I worked on regularly was updating and maintaining the company's official website.
+One of my regular responsibilities was updating and maintaining the company's official website.
 The website is used to publish company information, announcements, and seminar events.

 My responsibilities mainly involved publishing website content, updating pages when necessary, and helping ensure that the website operated correctly on the server environment.